cgerson/cgerson.github.io/_posts/2015-08-24-Citibike-Feed.md

 Yes, Citibike membership is an option.
 But I didn't want to commit until I had <b>proof that a bike would be available to me at the specific times I would need one</b>.

 So, I wrote a simple python script on my remote server to read Citibike's <a href = "https://www.citibikenyc.com/stations/json" target="_blank">system feed data</a> to understand the bike availability at specified stations.
-It stores selected data into a dictionary, then writes the selected data into a csv file called "citibikedata.csv".
+It stores selected data into a dictionary (station name, available bikes, available docks, current time), then writes the selected data into a csv file called "citibikedata.csv".

 Note: This script is written to work in conjunction with crontabs, to load system data automatically at specified times.
 Find that code below the python script.